 Working with a global team creates the inevitability of individual and cultural differences that need to be managed effectively to minimise miscommunications.
 It is important for managers to recognise that they are distant from the local context of their team member.
 This distance, and so lack of situational knowledge, could naturally result in managers overestimating the role of personality over situational explanations for a virtual team member’s behaviour.
 Consequently, managers may be distracted from identifying the root cause of issues and this may prevent them from modifying practices to avoid reoccurrences.
 Managing this can be as simple as being aware of your biases and ensuring that you’re challenging your preconceptions.
 Also, actively look for situational evidence to allow yourself to get a full picture of what is happening.

 Despite some of their challenges, it is evident that virtual teams are here and that they are not going anywhere, they may possibly even become more popular.
 And with good reason, virtual teams allow businesses to capitalise on the knowledge, skills and abilities of employees around the globe.
+The current health threat of COVID-19 has emphasised the benefits and challenges of virtual team working at a time where this is front of mind for many businesses.
 This article has touched on some ways that potential issues can be managed.
 It is important to remember that every virtual team is different and so comes with its own strengths and development areas, and therefore its own unique set of challenges and development opportunities.

 As a manager it is crucial to be fair, honest and curious about your team members; these fundamental qualities are key in managing virtual team members’ needs, which must be tailored just as you would for a non-virtual team.